fabric8-launcher/launcher-application/README.md

 Setting up the environment
 --------------------------

-In a Unix-like environment you may like to create a `launcher-missioncontrol-env.sh` file to hold the following; this may be executed using `source launchpad-missioncontrol-env.sh`:
+In a Unix-like environment you may like to create a `launcher-missioncontrol-env.sh` file to hold the following; this may be executed using `source launchpad-missioncontrol-env.sh`.
+You can copy & paste the following script (but be sure to have followed the [The First Time](README.md#the-first-time) setup instructions above):

 ```
 #!/bin/sh